 How Garmin rates the level of symmetry:

-An important point to consider – whilst a ground contact time balance in the range of 49.3-50.7 might seem fairly symmetric; it actually implies a 1.4% difference.
+An important point to consider: whilst a ground contact time balance between 49.3-50.7 might seem fairly symmetric; it actually implies a 1.4% difference.
 And as we’ve seen, a 1% imbalance can lead to nearly a 4% increase in the metabolic cost of running.

 What affects ground contact time balance?